Matt Gonzalez, 1999. Photograph by Elizabeth Ross.

 2003 Campaign for Mayor of San Francisco

 The 2003 campaign for mayor, to replace two-term mayor Willie Brown, was essentially a race between Gavin Newsom and everybody else.
-Newsom, a city supervisor who had been appointed by Brown, was primarily known as an establishment politician who did as Mayor Brown wanted, with strong ties to the wealthy Getty family, who had supported a number of his business ventures financially, thus allowing Newsom to say he was a successful entrepreneur.
-Newsom, in his own right, had launched a campaign to change how government assistance money was doled out to the poor, a measure called “Care Not Cash”, that was popular with the electorate.
+Newsom, a city supervisor who had first been appointed by Brown, was primarily known as an establishment politician who did as Mayor Brown wanted.
+He had strong ties to the wealthy Getty family, who had invested in a number of his business ventures financially, thus affording Newsom financial security and the ability to proclaim he was a successful entrepreneur.
+Newsom, in his own right, had launched a campaign to change how government assistance money was doled out to the poor, a measure he called “Care Not Cash”, that was popular with the electorate.
 Critics claimed the services were not guaranteed while Newsom countered that the money taken from direct payments to the poor would fund the services.

 Other candidates in the race included former supervisors Tom Ammiano, Angela Alioto, and Susan Leal (who was then serving as City Treasurer), and former police chief Tony Ribera (the lone Republican in the field).